rocket-pool/RPIPs/RPIPs/RPIP-dp-max-increase.md

 category: Core
 created: 2026-01-06
 requires: RPIP-33
-vote-to: Change deposit.pool.maximum to 100,000 ETH
+vote-to:
 vote-date:
 vote-result:
-tags: [deposit-pool, saturn-1, megapools, parameters]
+tags: [deposit-pool-max, saturn-1, megapools]
 ---

 ## Abstract

-This RPIP proposes increasing the Deposit Pool maximum balance from 18,000 ETH to 100,000 ETH by updating the on-chain parameter:
+This RPIP proposes increasing the Deposit Pool maximum balance from approximately 18,000 ETH to 1,000,000 ETH by updating the on-chain parameter:

-`deposit.pool.maximum = 100000 ETH`
+`deposit.pool.maximum = 1_000_000 ether`

 This RPIP is required to enable such an on-chain vote.